SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 Its keys are of type ``Int``, and its values are of type ``String``.

-If the context already provides type information, create an empty dictionary with an empty dictionary literal, which is written as ``[:]``
+If the context already provides type information, you can create an empty dictionary with an empty dictionary literal, which is written as ``[:]``
 (a colon inside a pair of square brackets):